June 20, 2014

 Make It Right Moves From New Orleans to Montana

-The non-profit plans to set up 20 LEED-Platinum, solar-powered homes on a Montana Indian Reservation.
+The non-profit plans to set up 20 LEED-Platinum homes on Montana Indian Reservation.

 Last month, Make It Right (MIR), the humanitarian, non-profit project founded by Brad Pitt in 2007, crossed a major milestone.
 The organization completed its 100th home in New Orleans’ Lower 9th ward, which was devastated in 2005 by Hurricane Katrina.
 Although the project had originally hoped to have built 150 homes in the same time, the neighborhood has already benefitted from the MIR’s involvement.

 Yet, with only one house currently in construction in New Orleans, MIR is looking ahead.
 The group has made great strides towards establishing a sustainable master plan on the Fort Peck, Montana Indian reservation.
 The plans, announced in 2013, consist of 20 LEED Platinum, solar-powered homes for members of the Sioux and Assiniboine tribes that call Fort Peck home.